nayc-599/Multilingual-Healthcare-Review-Dashboard/README.md

 ## Purpose & Motivation
 Understanding patient experience is critical for improving healthcare quality.
 However, suitable English-language datasets of healthcare facility reviews were not available for this analysis.

-A Russian-language dataset was identified as the closest viable alternative.
-Translation was therefore incorporated into the pipeline as a structural component rather than an optional enhancement.
+Thus, this Russian-language dataset was identified as the closest viable alternative.

 This project addresses that constraint by:
 - Translating Russian healthcare reviews into English